laba-ehehe/moodify/README.md

-# 🎵 moodify - music That Matches Your Mood
+# 🎵 moodify - music that matches your mood 🎵